 If you have been looking for ways to fertilize your soil and promote a healthy garden, you have most likely come across bone meal fertilizer.
 You may have heard others boast about its nutrients and how it promotes healthy blooms and vegetables.

 But, is this the right type of fertilizer for your gardening needs, or will its rich nutrients become an attractive nuisance to nearby animals?
 Learn more about the composition of this soil enhancer, its benefits and risks, and the best way to apply bone meal fertilizer.
+As with any soil amendments, make sure to get a soil test before you add any fertilizers, as too much of one nutrient can be just a detrimental as too little.

 What is Bone Meal Fertilizer?